 Develops the strategic plan and budget of the KLH-OHT, oversees the Governance Working Group.

-Two women are sitting on a wooden bench in a park.
+Two smiling people sit on a wooden bench in a park during dusk, engaging in conversation.

-Advisory group that aims to improve the patient, client, family and caregiver care and service experience in Kawartha Lakes and assist in shaping KLH-OHT programs.
+The Lived Experience Advisory and Partnership Committee aims to improve the patient, client, family and caregiver care and service experience in Kawartha Lakes and assist in shaping KLH-OHT programs.

 Enhancing access to community-based palliative care in alignment with the Palliative Care Health Services Delivery Framework